 The new territory gave the United States a much stronger position on the world stage, but the nations of Europe still had trouble recognizing the young country as one equivalent to their own.

 Ten years after Jefferson purchased Louisiana from the French, the Americans were back at war with the British in the War of 1812.
-Though that conflict did little to change the status quo and did not affect either nation much territoriality, there were many significant battles that inflicted heavy losses on both sides.
+Though that conflict did little to change the status quo and did not affect either nation much territoriality, many significant battles inflicted heavy losses on both sides.
 One of these was the Battle of New Orleans.

-The battle was not actually fought in the streets of New Orleans, but in the swamps and on the plantations south of the city.
+The battle was not actually fought in the streets of New Orleans but in the swamps and on the plantations south of the city.
 American forces lead by Major General Andrew Jackson decimated a much larger British force in several engagements over the span of about a month, culminating with a major battle on January 8, 1814, which resulted in the death of Major General Sir Edward Pakenham, who was leading the British troops.

 Though neither side knew it at the time, the war had been officially ended weeks before by the Treaty of Ghent and the fighting was unnecessary.

 Jackon's major victory made him a national celebrity.
-The battle inspired the fiddle tune "The Eighth of January", which in turn later formed the basis of the 1959 Johnny Horton hit "The Battle of New Orleans", the most popular song of that year and winner of the second-ever Grammy Award for Song of the Year in 1960.
+The battle inspired the fiddle tune "The Eighth of January," which in turn later formed the basis of the 1959 Johnny Horton hit "The Battle of New Orleans," the most popular song of that year and winner of the second-ever Grammy Award for Song of the Year in 1960.

 Jackson nearly rode his newfound stardom all the way to the White House in 1824, when he won the popular vote for President but failed to get a majority in the Electoral College.
 He tried again in 1828 and was successful, serving two full terms as one of the nation's most beloved (during his time in office) Presidents.

-For the Jackson statue, that task fell to Clark Mills, a self-taught sculptor from Charleston, South Carolina who had never even seen Andrew Jackson or an equestrian statue when he began work.
-Mills set up shop on the Ellipse behind the White House for 5 years, studying the anatomy of horses and borrowing Jackson's military uniform from the US Patent Office for research.
+For the Jackson statue, that task fell to Clark Mills, a self-taught sculptor from Charleston, South Carolina, who had never even seen Andrew Jackson or an equestrian statue when he began work.
+Mills set up shop on the Ellipse behind the White House for five years, studying the anatomy of horses and borrowing Jackson's military uniform from the U.S. Patent Office for research.
 He made plaster models of the statue and even practiced his bronze casting skills by making bells.
 Finally, on January 8, 1853, the statue of Jackson was unveiled in Lafayette Park, just in front of the White House.